GustavoHenrique18n/ReactNativeLog/README.md

-#Front-end access and subscription only.
+#Front-end access and subscription only

-##Any suggestions is welcome
+Any suggestions is welcome